ArslanYM/Shortify/README.md

 - Your app should be accessible at http://localhost:3000.

 ## Technologies Used
-- Next.js: Next.js Documentation
+- Next.js
-- Bitly API: Bitly API Documentation
+- Bitly API
-- Zod: Zod Documentation
+- Zod
+- Shadcn Components